The Encore Azalea Online Buyers Guide

 They’re salt spray tolerant, making them perfect for Coastal plantings.
 A moderate growth rate makes it easy to maintain this variety at your desired size.

 It does well in both Full and Partial Sun and prefers acidic soil for proper growth.
-Also good drainage is crucial for long-term success as well.
+Good drainage is crucial for long-term success.

 The C. japonica features similarly sized leaves to the Ternstroemia varieties, traditionally 2.5-4 inches long.
 These leaves tend to be oval, shiny, and dark green as well.
 Where True Japanese Cleyera leaves differ, though, is that they have a more defined point on the end.